-Not only do your log cabin light fixtures provide you with the ability to see what you’re doing, they can also show off the dramatic features of your cabin and provide a warm glow off the logs that enhances the overall ambiance.
+Not only do your log cabin light fixtures provide you with the ability to see what you’re doing, but they can also show off the dramatic features of your cabin and provide a warm glow of the logs that enhances the overall ambiance.

 Log cabins have some unique differences when it comes to lighting.
 The larger scale of many Great Rooms often requires multiple light fixtures or larger light fixtures than are commonly used.

 Likewise, the sweeping expanse of a cathedral ceiling or dramatic appeal of exposed roof beams calls for a grander approach to lighting than is typically used in conventional construction.

 Finally, the warm, golden color of the logs that we admire so much tends to absorb more light, in contrast to the way that the flat plane of brightly painted drywall will reflect light.

 Log and timber homes need more lighting installed to ensure that adequate illumination is provided which in turn allows the unique architectural features to be highlighted.